For the Rest of Your Life

-For the Rest of Your Life is a British game show that aired on ITV from 8 May 2007 to 28 August 2009 and was hosted by Nicky Campbell.
-In each game, a couple tried to win a prize consisting of a series of monthly cheques whose length and value were determined by their choices in two rounds of play.
+For the Rest of Your Life is a British game show that aired on ITV from 2007 and was hosted by Nicky Campbell.
+In each game, a couple tries to win the prize of a monthly cheque for the rest of their lives, determined by finding the white lights and avoiding red ones.

 Format

 Round One

 The couple chose one of three envelopes, each containing a cash amount from £100 to £200.
 They then faced a gameboard consisting of several cylinders, each inserted vertically into a plinth and bearing either a red or a white light on the unseen end.
 Eleven lights were used for Round One, eight white and three red.
 The couple chose one cylinder at a time and withdrew it from its plinth to expose its light.
 Finding a white light moved the couple one step up an eight-step money ladder, which started at their chosen amount and increased by that same value for each successive step.
 However, finding a red light moved the couple one step down the ladder unless they were already at zero.

 The couple had to choose again if they found a red light; finding all three ended the game and forfeited all winnings.
 If the couple had advanced at least four steps up the ladder, they gained the option to end the round after any white light.
 Once they either ended the round or found the eighth white light, they advanced to Round Two with their total.